When it comes to booking travel for small business, does your travel management company have your back?

 Travelers also have real-time data at their fingertips.
 From our platform, we can push information that’s relevant and helpful to a traveler via our mobile app.
 We can tell travelers if a gate changes, where to find the nearest gas station to fill up a rental car, and many other in-trip insights.

-Q: Are there any other ways owning your own technology sets you apart from other TMCs?
+Q: Are there any other ways owning your own technology sets you apart from other travel management companies?

-A: Every TMC claims to “put their customers” first.
+A: Every travel management company claims to “put their customers” first.
 At Egencia, we build our products around them.
-We are continually running usability experiments so we can innovate quickly and offer an even better service.
+We are continually running usability experiments so we can innovate quickly and offer an even better service to your small business travel program.
 By providing easy-to-use tools reflective of travelers’ own behavior, our clients can increase compliance through positive interactions rather than mandates.

 Q: How important is it to offer a single, global solution to small and mid-market clients?